Rhode Island Rent Increase Notice

 Written Documentation Requirement

 Every rent increase notification in Rhode Island must be provided in writing.
-Indeed, Rhode Island law does not recognize verbal notifications as legally sufficient, and attempting verbal notice could delay or invalidate your increase.
+Indeed, Rhode Island law does not recognize verbal notifications as legally sufficient.
+As a result, attempting verbal notice could delay or invalidate your increase entirely.

 Essential Information for Written Rent Notifications